413 Lake Street, Elmira, NY 14901

 Vice President, Community Arts of Elmira

-Joe Caparulo is a published poet, a pianist, vocalist and spontaneous drummer.
-For nearly thirty years he owned and operated his family's Elmira business, Cappy's.
-Joe is committed to the community, having served on a variety of civic, arts and literacy boards in leadership roles.
-He most enjoys reading, film and gardening in his leisure time, favoring nonfiction, indies and rose of sharon.
+Joe Caparulo is a published poet.
+Retired now, for nearly thirty years he owned and operated his family's Elmira business, Cappy's.
+Having served on a variety of civic, arts and literacy boards in leadership roles, Joe is committed to community.
+He enjoys reading, gardening and watching films.

 Treasurer, Community Arts of Elmira